Ethan-denboer/workshop_input/6_xmlformats_intro.md

 The Text Encoding Initiative (TEI) is a non-profit consortium which collectively develops and maintains a standard for the representation of texts in digital form.
 They have developed a set of Guidelines which specify encoding methods for machine-readable texts, moestly focused on the humanities, social sciences and linguistics.
 The TEI Guidelines are widely used by libraries, museums, publishers, and individual scholars to present texts for online research, teaching, and preservation.

 The TEI Consortium is a non-profit membership organization composed of academic institutions, research projects, and individual scholars from around the world.

+## PAGE
+PAGE has been designed to support the individual stages of the workflow of document image analysis methods (from document image enhancement to layout analysis to OCR) and their evaluation.
+PAGE is an image representation framework that not only records layout structure and page content, but information on image characteristics such as image borders, distortions and corresponding corrections, etc.
+It is used extensively in public contemporary and historical ground-truthed datasets and in the ICDAR Page Segmentation competition series.